-Air conditioner repairmen in hot demand amid heat wave
+Air conditioner repair workers in hot demand amid heat wave

 Miller brought the new unit and Schwandt brought in the heavy equipment: a crane.

 Jayme Martens, a crane operator for Smiley Crane Service, said the company helps lift about 180 new air conditioning units every day in the summer.
-Each crane is equipped with an ice chest, so air conditioning repairmen can have cold bottled water as they work.
+Each crane is equipped with an ice chest, so air conditioning repair workers can have cold bottled water as they work.

 “It’s always hot but you have a job and have to do your job no matter what it is,” Schwandt said.